-Texas is one of only six states which treat 17-year olds as adults under criminal law.
-(New York just raised theirs for most offenses.)
-But young inmates are at risk of isolation, abuse, or worse when they’re locked up in adult county jails.
-Plus, the federal Prison Rape Elimination Act takes effect in 2018, at which time adult jails must separate 17-year olds by “sight and sound” from older inmates.
-Texas needs to change the law before then.
-Representative Harold Duttonhas filed HB 676 raise the age of criminal responsibility to 18, as it is under federal law and in 43 other states.
+Texas is one of only four states which treat 17-year olds as adults under criminal law.
+Young inmates are at risk of isolation, abuse, or worse when they’re locked up in adult county jails.
+Plus, the federal Prison Rape Elimination Act now requires Texas counties to separate 17-year olds by “sight and sound” from older inmates or lose federal dollars.
+Texas needs to change the law.
+Representative Harold Dutton has filed HB 344 to raise the age of criminal responsibility to 18, as it is under federal law and in 45 other states.

 Bi-partisan coalition for reform